How is my tax collected?

 Purchased life annuities are financial products purchased with a capital sum.
 They are designed to provide a guaranteed annual sum for life – normally for life, but it could be for a shorter term.
 That annual sum comprises two separate elements:

 - a capital element – a return of part of the original capital used to purchase the annuity – that is free from tax; and

 - an element of income.
 This income element is treated as savings income and is paid net of basic rate tax (20%).

-Each year you will receive a statement showing the total sum paid to you, that is, the capital amount (non taxable), the income amount (taxable) and the tax deducted.
+Each year you will receive a statement showing the total sum paid to you, that is, the capital amount (non-taxable), the income amount (taxable) and the tax deducted.

 The final amount of tax due on your income from a purchased life annuity will depend on your situation.
 You may be able to claim a repayment of some or all of the tax deducted at source, if it falls within your tax allowances or the 0% savings rates.
 You may have paid the correct amount of tax and not need to take any action.
-Or you may need to pay more tax if the amount falls into the higher rate of tax.
-You may have to complete a self assessment tax return, or it may be possible for HMRC to collect the tax by adjusting the PAYE on other pension income.
+However, you may need to pay more tax if the amount falls into the higher rate of tax.
+You may have to complete a Self Assessment tax return, or it may be possible for HMRC to collect the tax by adjusting the PAYE on other pension income.

 How is tax collected from an overseas pension?

 If you have a pension from overseas, it is important to establish what the UK tax position is in the first instance.
 If you are resident and domiciled in the UK, the overseas pension is likely to be taxable in the UK.
 On the other hand, the pension may not be in scope of UK tax if, for example, you are taxed on the remittance basis and the income is not remitted to the UK, or you are non-resident in the UK.
 For an explanation of these terms and more information on how foreign income and gains are taxed in general, please see ‘How are foreign income and gains taxed?’.